oracle-livelabs/database/video-on-demand-with-nosql-database/run-nosql-app/run-nosql-app.md

 its customers.
 Whether deploying on an "On-Premises" cluster or utilizing the Oracle NoSQL Database Cloud Service, developers and end-users get the latest in NoSQL technology.
 Oracle offers a complete range of deployment options to support your NoSQL database, from on-premises to private cloud to public cloud.
+Depending on which deployment opiton you choose, you may need different authentication strategies.

-    The function `createNoSQLClient` allows to illustrate this:
+    The function `createNoSQLClient` illustrates the different authentication options in the case statement.
+If the function isnt visible in your screen, go ahead and scroll to it:
-    - You can use **Instance Principals** to do the connection to NoSQL Cloud Service as shown in this code instead of specifying the credentials.
-Once they are set up, you can configure your OKE cluster to isolate workloads across node pools, create a dynamic group, write your policies.
+    - You can use **Instance Principals** to do the connection to NoSQL Cloud Service as shown in this code instead of specifying your credentials.
+Once Instance Principals are set up, [  you can configure your OKE cluster to isolate workloads across node pools, create a dynamic group, write your policies.
 Your application connects to Oracle NoSQL Database Cloud Service by using Instance Principals.
-You can Deploy your application using the Kubernetes command line tool kubectl from the instructions in a manifest file. e.g. We deploy our image [using GitHub Actions](https://github.com/oracle/nosql-examples/blob/master/.github/workflows/deploy-oke-oci-cli-demo-vod.yml)
+You can deploy your application using the Kubernetes command line tool kubectl from the instructions in a manifest file.
+MB: NOT SURE WHY TALKING ABOUT OKE here ] e.g. We deploy our image [using GitHub Actions](https://github.com/oracle/nosql-examples/blob/master/.github/workflows/deploy-oke-oci-cli-demo-vod.yml)

-    - In this lab, we are going to be running application code and we need an instance to run that from.
-We will run this application using Cloud Shell using another way called **delegation token**
+    - You can use **Delegation Tokens** to do the connection to NoSQL Cloud Service and in this lab, we are going to be running application code and we need an instance to run that from.
+We will run this application using Cloud Shell using another way called **delegation token**   MB: NEEDS WORDING CHANGES

     - Finally, the default configuration in this code, allows you to do the Connection to on-premise non-secure configuration.
-It is not the topic of this Lab but if you want to learn more [click here](https://github.com/oracle/nosql-examples/blob/master/demo-livelab/video-on-demand-with-nosql-database/README.md)
+It is not the topic of this Lab but if you want to learn more [click here](https://github.com/oracle/nosql-examples/blob/master/demo-livelab/video-on-demand-with-nosql-database/README.md)  MB:  NEEDS WORDING CHANGES

     - Otherwise, the rest of the code is exactly the same.
+MB: NEEDS REWORDING

     When you create a table, you can choose between **Provisioned Capacity** and **On-Demand Capacity**.
 With the availability of both models, businesses have total flexibility when